Food hygiene ratings for businesses

 We provide business guidance to help manage food hygiene and helpful information about food law inspections.

-After an inspection, the rating will be uploaded by the local authority so that it is published on www.food.gov.uk/ratings.
+After an inspection, the rating will be uploaded by the local authority so that it is published on the Food hygiene ratings website.
 Ratings of '5 - very good' will be published as soon as the information is uploaded by your local authority.
 Ratings of 0 – 4 will be published 3 – 5 weeks after the date of inspection to allow for an appeal to be submitted (see section on safeguards below).

-You can use the form below, email or write to your local authority directly.
+You can use the relevant form below, email or write to your local authority directly.

 If you are the owner or manager of a food business and the name or address details shown on our food hygiene ratings service are wrong, you should contact the local authority that gave you the rating and ask for the necessary changes to be made.